Rock, Roll & Remember April 28 – May 21 2017

 About Portland Musical Theater Company

 Portland Musical Theater Company seeks to inspire others to get into the arts through performances and educational programs.
 The programming and productions are selected to serve two fundamental truths- that each of us is special and has unique gifts to contribute to the world, and that we’re more alike and connected than we realize.
-As the organization believes in the uniqueness of the individual, their classes and efforts will seek to bring out the individual strengths of each student, while productions seek to create community and connection.
+As the organization believes in the uniqueness of the individual, their programs seek to bring out the individual strengths of each student, while productions seek to create community and connection.